Oladipupo-Erinle/US-SUPERSTORE/README.md

 ## Problem statement
 The project intends to answer pertinent business questions that will share more light on the areas that US Superstore management will be interested in

-1.  # Sales Performance Analysis**
+  # Sales Performance Analysis
  	•	Sales trends across various months-This will be done with the use of a table and line chart.

 	•	Top and Bottom 10 sales-generating states- This will be done with the use of a column chart

-2. # Profitability Performance Analysis
+ # Profitability Performance Analysis

 	•	Profit trends across various months by states-This will be done with the use of a table and line chart.

-3. # Regional Analysis Review
+# Regional Analysis Review
-•	Sales Performance by region review
+	.
+Sales Performance by region review

-•	Demand by region- region with high and low demand
+	.
+Demand by region- region with high and low demand

-4. # Means of shipment preferred by customers
+ # Means of shipment preferred by customers

-5. # Category review
+ # Category review

-•	Best performing Category by sales
+	.
+Best performing Category by sales

-•	Best performing Sub-category
+	.
+Best performing Sub-category

- 6. # Top 10 cities by Demand/Purchase
+  # Top 10 cities by Demand/Purchase

 # Skill/Concepts Demonstrated